 We support banks and investors for larger solar farms and are a competent contact for technical questions.
 In addition to the tests and measurements defined in IEC standards, we offer a variety of other measurements.

 Quality assurance and risk evaluation for PV modules and components

-Lawrence comes from an engineering and commercial background and currently contracts to companies in the renewables sector, his most recent clients include Canadian Solar where he is involved in utility scale solar PV site assessment and ActewAGL Distribution where he worked with technical connectivity assessment of embedded generation proposals.
+Lawrence is a co-founder & Director of PV Lab Australia who comes from an engineering and commercial background and currently contracts to companies in the renewables sector.
+His most recent clients include Canadian Solar where he is involved in utility scale solar PV site assessment and ActewAGL Distribution where he worked with technical connectivity assessment of embedded generation proposals.
 He is currently also responsible for Project Leadership and Business Planning at Solar Share, which is developing a community solar farm in the ACT.
 He has previously worked with Canberra based solar installer Armada Solar where he project managed several solar installations that were, at the time, the largest in the ACT.